CtlAltDefeat2/java-collections/assignments.md

 The `WordCounter` contains a `HashMap` which contains the number of occurrances for each word in the sentence.

 # Ex.
-3 PersonDeDuper
+3 student1.PersonDeDuper
-Create a class called `PersonDeDuper` that can be consumed in the following manner:
+Create a class called `student1.PersonDeDuper` that can be consumed in the following manner:

 ```java
 var p = new Person("Alice", "Jones", 11, "111-11-1111");